beaut1fulb0y/nvim/README.md

 ### introduction

-A `neovim` configuration project written in `lua`, which is much faster than `vimscripts`.
+A `Neovim` configuration project written in `lua`, which is much faster than `vimscripts`.
 Here are the plugins it contains:

 ```lua
 	-- My plugins here